BGforgeNet/bg2-tweaks-and-tricks/docs/spells.md

 The mechanics of [Blade's](https://pihwiki.bgforge.net/Baldur's_Gate:_Classes_and_Kits#Bard_Kits) spins don't make much sense.
 These abilities are not magical, basically they are just actions that Blade performs.
 Yet, for example, a Defensive Spin will pin you to the ground until its duration expires.
 This component will allow you to _cancel_ spins at will, as well as _switch_ between them seamlessly.

 (Of course, it doesn't affect how many times per day they can be used.
 If a spin is canceled, it's spent.)

+### PnP Protection from Evil

+In [PnP](https://adnd2e.fandom.com/wiki/Protection_from_Evil), Protection from Evil also prevents all Charm and Domination effects.
+That feature is restored.

+The inspiration for this component is aTweaks' [PnP Fey creatures](http://readme.spellholdstudios.net/rr_fey.html).
+It considerably boosts fey power.
+In particular, their charming powers are used more extensively.
+However, aTweaks added no counters to those powers, leaving a gap in party defences.

+This includes wizard and priest versions.
+Not the native one that paladins have.